From 15 hours a day on HR questions to 2: a case for AI HR Senior

 Once the library was usable, we connected AI HR Senior.
 The rollout still needed people work.
 HR operators, site managers, and affiliate contacts had different habits, so we agreed on operating rules together.
 Which questions can the agent draft directly?
 Which ones need admin review?
 Which ones reveal that the source document itself is unclear?
 OTOworks stayed close to real support cases while those rules settled.
 That is why AI HR Senior feels less like a bot and more like a senior teammate who pulls the right evidence before you answer.

-Next came onboarding and training.
 The existing material was mostly files, and every operator explained it a little differently.
 We did not try to solve the whole area at once.
 We first mapped the basics: employee type, site, procedure, required documents, training items, and owner.
 That lightweight ontology gave the library enough structure to serve different guidance for new hires, factory workers, foreign workers, and affiliates.
 Pre-start instructions, factory safety training, residence-document guidance, and groupware onboarding could finally be found by context instead of folder location.

 Office, field, and foreign-worker guidance stay separated, so onboarding answers come from the right context.

-The third scope was payroll and performance review.
 The client already had performance criteria and tools.
 The hard part came when ratings affected pay or bonuses.
 Office roles leaned on ratings and goal achievement.
 Factory roles added shifts, overtime, night work, and production-line rules.
 Foreign-worker cases added visa, contract, and allowance context.
 A black-box calculator would have been the wrong answer.
 We organized the rules, evidence, and review questions so AI HR Senior could assemble what an operator needed to check.

 The admin view brings together performance results, allowances, exceptions, and payroll evidence for review.